eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-08-30
           desc: 'Introductions with your data-story curiousities'
           readings: [ 'Read the <a href="/projects/p1-data-gathering/">Data-Collection</a> project','Giorgia Lupi.
 (7 Nov.
-2015). <a href="https://www.youtube.com/watch?v=SbqNEKygFiA">Data is about people.</a> (You can skip the "Friends in Space" project: ~2:35-6:45)' ]
+2015). <a href="https://www.youtube.com/watch?v=SbqNEKygFiA">Data [are] about people.</a> (You can skip the "Friends in Space" project: ~2:35-6:45)' ]
-          assign: [ 'Take notes about the main takeaways about the Dear Data project','Come prepared to share your curiousities about writing, digital media, and data.' ]
+          assign: [ 'Take notes about the main takeaways about the Dear Data project', 'Come prepared to introduce yourself today by sharing what you may end up studying and writing about this semester.' ]
       fri:
         - date: 2017-09-01
           desc: 'Learn about audiences in digital networked environments'